Radiotherapy Skin Care

 I am a Therapy Radiographer.
 I treat radiotherapy for cancer patients, but radiotherapy can also be given for non-cancerous or benign treatments too.
 I first came across radiotherapy in school at a careers evening, it was the healthcare avenue I was looking for, caring, rewarding, and yet technical too.
-I started this career over a decade ago, and soon realised my patients were coming in using the incorrect skin care, or worse using products that would worsen their side effects and I'll go into this in detail further on.
+I started this career over a decade ago, and soon realised my patients were using the wrong skincare products, or even using products that could worsen their side effects and I'll go into this in detail further on.

 How radiotherapy can affect the skin?

 Radiotherapy related burns or dermatitis can happen during your radiotherapy treatment, however it does depend on the area that is being treated and the type of treatment you are having.
 Your Therapy Radiographer will guide you with this.

 Erythema - is the pinkening of the skin and this is one of the first stages of a radiation burn - similar to sun burn.
 A patient can moisturise this area, to encourage the skin to keep nice and supple and to minimise breakage, which in turn may increase infection.

 Dry Desquamation - is when the skin starts to break and this is more likely to happen near the neck area or folds of skin where there is heat and friction which increases skin breakages.
 This is where you will need a barrier cream.